-Often children's capacity to engage with, and participate in, education is limited when their basic needs are not being met (See Table 1).
-Children experiencing homelessness may be residing in accommodation that undermines their basic needs.
+Often children's capacity to engage with, and participate in, education is limited their basic needs when being met (See Table 1).
+Children experiencing homelessness may residing accommodation be in that undermines their basic needs.

 Teachers find it difficult to prioritise the educational needs of children who are experiencing homelessness when basic needs are not being met.
 Educational needs can become secondary to the pupil's emotional and mental health needs.